JordanSum/Deploy-a-Web-App-in-AWS/README.md

-# S3-Static-Website
+# Deploy a Web App using S3, Route 53, CloudFront, ACM and pipelines.
-Deploy a static website in AWS using S3, Route 53, CloudFront, certificate manager and pipelines w/ githib.
+Deploy a static website in AWS using S3, Route 53, CloudFront, certificate manager and pipelines w/ github.

 1. In your AWS console go to S3 bucket.